gweltou/stt-tools/README.md

 Numerals should be written in all letters \
 (E.g. "1942" --> "mil nav c'hant daou ha daou ugent")

-Acronyms should be written in capital letters with no dots or dashes \
+Acronyms should be written in capital letters without dots or dashes \
 (E.g. UNESCO, COP21)

-Regional forms should be kept if their pronouciation is far from the "standard" form (but that's open to awkward an unending debates) \
+Regional forms should be kept if their pronouciation isn't too far from the "standard" form (according to personnal taste or political views...) \
 (E.g. "meump bet/on eus bet", "nege/an hini eo", "lâret/lavaret")

 ## Workflow